- ホーム

 Brings biological education into the "data science" era

-Each chapter contains a number of exercises for the reader to engage with
+Each chapter includes a variety of exercises designed to actively engage the reader

-Available for qualified instructors, lecture slides and animations to cover the key arguments and derivations in each chapter, as well as example exam questions.
+Lecture slides and animations to cover the key arguments and derivations in each chapter, as well as example exam questions, are available for qualified instructors.

 Contents